DilerHaji/MolecularSystematicsLab/bioinformatics_molsys_lab.md

 cd molsys
 ```

 Copy fastq files into the folder you are currently in.
-We will copy them from Eric's folder beacause he has already changed his permissions to allow others to access his files.
+We will copy them from Eric's folder because he has already changed his permissions to allow others to access his files.
 If you are in your home directory, the path to the folder containing the data in ../egordon/Dropbox/.
 The "." at the end of the following code tells "cp" to copy the file into the current directory that you are in.

 ```
 cp WHERE_THE_FILE_IS .